digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 - The contents of the last commit are identical across all three methods.
 - Each of the new commits has your account as the author, and the current date.

-**Note**: All three methods change the state of the `main` branch.
+<b>Note:</b> All three methods change the state of the `main` branch.
 None changes the state of the `quality` branch.
 The commit-IDs in your solution will differ.

 <img src="img/overview-task_solution.png" width="800"/>